 Bear in mind that the general direction of the sync decides your syncing behaviour.
 When you have your connection configured as a one way sync in the other way (←), following message will pop up.

-Why are my (custom) fields unavailable/greyed out?
+Why are my (custom) fields incompatible

 - Each field can only be mapped once.
 All fields might are already mapped.